 7. Bad Reputation

-*Sigh* This is one of the most annoying downsides of working from home to me.
+*Sigh* This is one of the most annoying cons of working from home to me.
 People just don’t value it as much as an in-office job.
 I can’t even count how often my family and friends asked me “So, when will you finally get a REAL job again?” or “Could you do [insert any random 3-hour long task] today?
 You’re at home anyway and have time.”

 Although you might be working way more hours now than you did before, people just don’t see it as work.
 Very frustrating!

 Is Working From Home The Right Thing For You?

 As you can see, there are plenty of pros and cons of working from home.
 It is up to you to decide which ones are more important to you and have a bigger impact on your wellbeing and happiness.
 If you want to go for remote work, you should have most or better all of the following characteristics:

 - You need to have A LOT of self-discipline.

 - You need to be able to stay focused and not get distracted easily.

 - You need to be great with time management.